 Final Thoughts

 With a curated list of meditation apps for teens, it’s easy to find a perfect one.
-So, start your journey of self-awareness with mindfulness now.
+These apps help teens calm their raging emotions, be more present, make new friends (especially as introverts), and make mindful choices.